tgross/blog.0x74696d.com/content/posts/2021-02-13-small-design-up-front.md

 design document is the Request for Comments (RFC), sometimes called the [Request for Discussion](https://github.com/joyent/rfd) (RFD).

-If you've been reading the series on building a ZFS plugin for Nomad, you might have asked yourself if this kind of stumbling through the design is typical of the RFC documents I've written.
+If you've been reading the series on building a ZFS plugin for Nomad[^1], you might have asked yourself if this kind of stumbling through the design is typical of the RFC documents I've written.
 But that series is really about all the design work that happens before the initial